xiix0/scam/README.md

-You have an unusual equipment for success.
-Be sure to use it properly.
+You have had a long-term stimulation relative to business.